 This means it’s faster than almost any other premium sedan on sale – and many sports cars are much more expensive for that matter.

 It’s even easier to drive on the highway, where the optional Autopilot system allows the car to drive itself – as long as you keep your hands on the wheel.

-It will accelerate, brake, and direct you to keep a safe distance to other cars and will even change lanes as you point it out.
+It will accelerate, brake, and direct you to keep a safe distance from other cars and will even change lanes as you point it out.
 As good as it sounds, it will set you back an extra £ 6,800.

-In fact, the impressive number of passenger gadgets you get on the 2023 Tesla Model 3 makes the more expensive Model S seem somewhat useless.
+The impressive number of passenger gadgets you get on the 2023 Tesla Model 3 makes the more expensive Model S seem somewhat useless.